-Fitness for Event:
+Fitness for Event/Medical:

 No one should attempt this race without proper training and medical advice.
 Any runner must retire from the race at once if directed to do so by an event official or physician.
 A sweep vehicle will pick up runners who are not able to complete the marathon in the allotted time.
 THERE IS A SIX HOUR TIME LIMIT.
 The finish area will close at noon.
 Please do not ask us to extend the cutoff.
 This event is not recommended for participants under 16 years old.

 .
 Awards will be given based on gun times, while official results and records will be based on chip times.

-Sunday, September 6 from 1:00 - 5:00 p.m. at Boone County History and Culture Center (Nifong Park), 3801 Ponderosa St, Columbia, MO 65201.
+Sunday, September 5 from 2:00 - 5:00 p.m. at Boone County History and Culture Center (Nifong Park), 3801 Ponderosa St, Columbia, MO 65201.
 Race Day: 5:00 - 5:30 a.m. at the same location.
 No switching of shirt sizes at packet pick up.
 If we have extra sizes after the race, we might be able to swap your shirt.

 26.2 miles starting at the Boone County History and Culture Center at Nifong Park, running 11 miles down to the Katy Trail, (formerly the MKT Trail Line, now part of the U.S Rails-to Trails system) for 1.5 miles along the scenic Missouri River, past Cooper’s Landing and the historic community of Easley, from where Easley Hill (Route N) affectionately takes its name.
 Picturesque rural landscape abounds along the winding uphill Route N. Passing the Pierpont General Store, a building which has stood since 1889, the course skirts Rock Bridge State Park before heading back toward Columbia, to Phillips Lake, then back to the Boone County History and Culture Center. **Please note, approximately 5.5 miles of the course is on well-maintained gravel roads/trail to include Smith Hatchery Rd, the Katy Trail, East Bonne Femme Church Rd and South Gans Creek Rd.
 This is an open course.
 Runners must run single file on trafficked roads.